nininaesarang/programa-completo/README.md

 ## 💻 Especificaciones Técnicas
 * **Lenguaje:** C puro para un manejo eficiente de memoria y estructuras.
 * **Salida:** Genera un archivo con las instrucciones equivalentes en ensamblador listas para ser analizadas.

+**english**

+# Infix to Assembler Converter

+An engineering project focused on compiler logic that translates arithmetic expressions from infix notation to functional assembly language.

+## 🧠 Project Logic
+The program performs a translation process in three main stages:
+1. **Analysis:** Receives an arithmetic expression (e.g., `(A+B)*C`).

+2. **Transformation:** Converts the expression to postfix notation (RPN) to facilitate its logical processing.

+3. **Code Generation:** Translates the resulting expression into low-level instructions (Assembly), managing the use of registers and the stack.

+## 💻 Technical Specifications
+* **Language:** Pure C for efficient memory and structure management.

+* **Output:** Generates a file with the equivalent assembly instructions ready for analysis.